roiyeho/roiyeho.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Ph.D in Computer Science, Bar-Ilan University, Israel, 2018
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Computer Science, The Open University, Israel, 2010
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.A. in Computer Science, The Open University, Israel, 2001

 Work experience
 ======